AI Travel Planner LogoaiplannerBack

 Shanghai Natural History Museum

-Dive into the wonders of nature at the Shanghai Natural History Museum.
+Explore the wonders of the natural world at the Shanghai Natural History Museum.

 Shanghai Natural History Museum, 510 Beijing West Road, Jing'an District, Shanghai

-Accessible via Metro Line 13 (Natural History Museum Station, Exit 1) or Line 2/12/13 (West Nanjing Road Station).
-Parking is available but limited; public transport is advised for families.
+Located near Metro Line 13 (Natural History Museum Station, Exit 1) and Line 2/12/13 (West Nanjing Road Station).
+Paid underground parking is available.

 Find more details